skeeto/skeeto.github.com/_posts/2024-04-14-Speculations-on-arenas-and-custom-strings-in-C-.markdown

 Once a non-default constructor is defined, I've been unable to find an escape hatch back to the original, dumb, reliable behavior.

+**Update**: Jonathan Müller points out the reinterpret cast is forbidden in a `constexpr` function, so it's not required to happen at compile time.

 ### Other features

 Having a generic dynamic array would be handy, and more ergonomic than [my